TGAC/grassroots-server-apache-httpd/readme.md

 #
 # Set the uri for the Grassroots infrastructure requests
 # to /grassroots/controller
 <LocationMatch "/grassroots/controller">

-	# Let Grassroots handle these requests, this entry is required for the
+	# Let Grassroots handle these requests
-	# Grassroots to be used
 	SetHandler grassroots-handler

 	# The path to the Grassroots root directory
-	GrassrootsRoot /opt//grassroots
+	GrassrootsRoot /opt/grassroots

+	# The global configuration file to use
+	GrassrootsConfig my_config

+	# The path to the service configuration files
+	GrassrootsServicesConfigPath my_config_files
 </LocationMatch>
 ~~~